sigstore/docs/content/en/cosign/verify.md

 ### Custom Root Cert

-You can override the public good instance CA using the environment variable `SIGSTORE_ROOT_FILE`, e.g.
+You can override the public good instance CA using the environment variable `SIGSTORE_ROOT_FILE` by running the following.

 ```
 export SIGSTORE_ROOT_FILE="/home/jdoe/myrootCA.pem"